-The largest risk positions in the underwriting risk Life in the standard formula are the lapse risk with a share of 85% on the SCR Life after taking diversification effects into account and the catastrophe risk with a share of 10.7%.
+The largest risk positions in the underwriting risk Life in the standard formula are the catastrophe risk with a share of 82.8% (2017: 26.3%) on the SCR Life and the lapse risk with a share of 33.1% (2017: 80.9%).
+The decrease in lapse risk is mainly stemming from the change in the reinsurance treaty with Medlife that stipulates a reinsurance cover based on risk basis.